 What it’s not

 Many people outside the Orthodox Church mistakenly believe that deification means we become literal gods.
-When the Church calls us to pursue godliness – to become more like God – this does not mean we then become divine.
-We cannot become like God in His nature, as this is impossible.
+When the Church calls us to pursue godliness – to become more like God – this does not mean we then become like God in His nature; this is impossible.
 We are human, always have been and always will be.
 Thus, we cannot take on the nature of anything else, especially that of God, which is utterly unknowable to us.

 St. John of Damascus (8th century) makes a remarkable observation.
 The word “God” in the Scriptures refers not to the divine nature or essence, but instead refers to the divine energies – the power and grace of God which we perceive in this world.
 The Greek word for God (Theos) used in Scripture comes from a verb meaning run, see, or burn.
 These are energy words, not essence (or being) words.